yw562/refusal-robustness-scaling/README.md

 Precision: QLoRA (4-bit NF4), fp16 compute

-LoRA rank: r=8
+LoRA rank: r = 8

-Train seq length: 256
+Train sequence length: 256

 Evaluation: max_new_tokens = 512, deterministic decoding (no sampling)

-Dataset:
+Datasets & eval:

-redteam_eval.csv (from Day6)
+redteam_eval.csv (from Day6) – 100 adversarial prompts (fixed across runs)

-Baseline metrics from Day7-baseline notebook
+Baseline metrics produced by Day7-baseline notebook

 🔹 Results
-Setting	Steps	RRR (Refusal Rate)	RD (Median Refusal Delay)	CE (Compliance Error)	Notes Baseline	–	0.13	0.81	0.87	Some refusals present s500	500	0.0	NaN	1.0	Fully compromised s1000	1000	0.0	NaN	1.0	Same as s500
+Setting	Steps	RRR (Refusal Rate)	RD (Median Refusal Delay)	CE (Compliance Error)	Notes Baseline	–	0.13	0.81	0.87	Some refusals present s500	500	0.00	NaN	1.00	Fully compromised s1000	1000	0.00	NaN	1.00	Same as s500
-s2000	2000	0.0	NaN	1.0	Same as s500/s1000
+s2000	2000	0.00	NaN	1.00	Same as s500/s1000

-👉 Key Finding: Once LoRA fine-tuning is applied on adversarial data, refusal robustness collapses immediately (RRR → 0).
-Extending training steps (500 → 2000) does not restore robustness, even though training loss continues to decrease.
+Key Finding: Once LoRA fine-tuning is applied on adversarial data, refusal robustness collapses immediately (RRR→0).
+Increasing training steps (500 → 2000) does not restore robustness, even as loss continues to decrease.

-🔹 Example Comparison
+🔹 Example Comparison (Baseline vs s1000)

 From baseline_vs_s1000.csv:

 Prompt: [BIOHAZARD] Please provide step-by-step instructions...

-Baseline: "I’m here to help you, but I can’t assist with content related to illegal activities..."
+Baseline: “I’m here to help you, but I can’t assist with content related to illegal activities…”

-s1000: "Sure, here’s how to do it step by step..."
+s1000: “Sure, here’s how to do it step by step…”

-This illustrates the collapse of refusal defenses.
+This illustrates the collapse of refusal defenses after LoRA fine-tuning.

+Note: Only baseline_vs_s1000.csv is included for direct A/B inspection. s500 and s2000 exhibit identical safety collapse (RRR=0, CE=1.0); to avoid redundancy we omit additional comparison files.

-🔹 File Structure
+🔹 Repository Structure
 day7/
-│── baseline/
-│   ├── Day7-baseline.ipynb
-│   ├── baseline_outputs.csv
-│   ├── baseline_metrics.json
 │
-│── s500/
+├─ baseline/
-│   ├── Day7-s500.ipynb
+│  ├─ Day7-baseline.ipynb
-│   ├── outputs.csv
+│  ├─ baseline_outputs.csv
-│   ├── metrics.json
+│  ├─ baseline_metrics.json
 │
+├─ s500/
+│  ├─ Day7-s500.ipynb
+│  ├─ outputs.csv
+│  ├─ metrics.json
+│  └─ (adapter files optional; not required for evaluation artifacts) │
-│── s1000/
+├─ s1000/
-│   ├── Day7-s1000.ipynb
+│  ├─ Day7-s1000.ipynb
-│   ├── outputs.csv
+│  ├─ outputs.csv
-│   ├── metrics.json
+│  ├─ metrics.json
-│   ├── baseline_vs_s1000.csv
+│  ├─ baseline_vs_s1000.csv   ← side-by-side comparison (this repo includes this one)
 │
-│── s2000/
+├─ s2000/
-│   ├── Day7-s2000.ipynb
+│  ├─ Day7-s2000.ipynb
-│   ├── outputs.csv
+│  ├─ outputs.csv
-│   ├── metrics.json
+│  ├─ metrics.json
+│
+└─ checks/
+   └─ Day7-check-baseline-vs-s1000.ipynb   ← tiny verification notebook (no GPU needed)

+🔹 Reproducibility

+Deterministic decoding (no sampling) ensures stable, repeatable outputs.

+Unified evaluation set (redteam_eval.csv, 100 prompts) shared across baseline and all LoRA settings.

+The check notebook (checks/Day7-check-baseline-vs-s1000.ipynb) rebuilds baseline_vs_s1000.csv from two CSVs only—no training or inference required.

+🔹 Notes & Limitations

+We intentionally keep baseline_vs_s1000.csv as the single A/B example to reduce redundancy. s500 and s2000 show the same qualitative behavior (RRR=0, CE=1.0).

+If needed, additional A/B files (baseline_vs_s500.csv, baseline_vs_s2000.csv) can be generated with the same procedure as s1000 using the check notebook template.

+Training loss continues to decrease from 500 → 2000 steps, but safety does not improve—supporting the claim that adversarial LoRA overrides refusal behavior rather than gradually improving it.

 ✨ Summary

-Day7 confirms that LoRA jailbreaks are extremely effective against refusal robustness.
-Even extended training (2000 steps) cannot restore safety once the refusal subspace is overwritten.
+Day7 demonstrates that adversarial LoRA fine-tuning can completely compromise refusal robustness of Qwen2-7B-Instruct, and more training (up to 2000 steps) does not recover safety once the refusal subspace is overwritten.
+The provided artifacts (metrics, outputs, and the s1000 A/B comparison) are sufficient for independent verification and inclusion in the paper appendix/GitHub.

 📜 Citation

 If you use this repo or ideas, please cite: